 I created our first e-product – the Instant HR Policies and Procedures manual designed to help small businesses solve their HR problems while also creating an income stream for our business.

-I worked night and day for three weeks to create the HR Manual – only grabbing sleep in tiny snatches while the kids pushed Vegimite toast under the door to sustain me.
+I worked night and day for a week to create the HR Manual – only grabbing sleep in tiny snatches while the kids pushed

 15 minutes after my email broadcast … Ping.
 My first sale to Sheldon – one of my long-term clients and still a dear friend.